MihaiCatalin22/MihaiCatalin22/README.md

 🌐 Aspiring Software Engineer focused on growth and continuous learning

-🔍 Currently exploring: Game Development using Unity
+🔍 Currently exploring: Complex Software Systems

 ## About Me
 I’m a dedicated third-year ICT student with a focus on building creative and sustainable solutions through technology.
 With an emphasis on full-stack development, my journey so far has included hands-on projects that integrate both front-end and back-end technologies.
 I have also finished my Game Design & Technologies specialization at Fontys ICT.